 Plenum of the Supreme Court

-All these warnings were voiced during the plenum held on October 6 by Grand Chamber judge and scholar Dmitry Gudyma, noting that “both bills carry risks for the institutional capacity of the Supreme Court as a whole, its unity, independence and the Court’s ability to ensure the unity of judicial practice.”
+All these warnings were voiced during the plenum held on October 6 by Grand Chamber judge and scholar Dmitry Gudyma, noting that “both bills carry risks for the institutional capacity of the Supreme Court as a whole, its unity, independence and the ability of the Court to ensure the unity of judicial practice.”

 In the meantime, bills on the Grand Chamber are stuck in parliament, however, it seems that Smirnov is looking for other options to block the work of the Supreme Court.